tildedave/tildedave.com/_posts/2013-03-03-transitioning-to-littlechef.md

 While the deployment node *might* be your developer machine, I wouldn't recommend this as your only solution as your team grows.
 LittleChef enables a better workflow for testing recipes on remote nodes; push then commit rather than a upload possibly bad configuration to the server.
 Production deploys should happen from a controlled box with an automated process, using automation tools such as [Jenkins](http://jenkins-ci.org/), [Deployinator](https://github.com/etsy/deployinator), or [Dreadnot](https://github.com/racker/dreadnot) (what my team uses).

 The data bag decryption key no longer being on the client is bit of a red herring: the data bag decryption key is copied to the client during deploys and removed afterwards.
-Besides, if you are writing formerly encrypted data unencrypted into your configuration files the client still has access to all the same encrypted information.
+Besides, if you are writing formerly encrypted data unencrypted into your configuration files the client still has access to all the same secret information.

 ## Why Switch?